edwardyu/edwardyu.github.io/index.md

 </p>

 # Professional stuff
-* 2021-Present: **Variational Research** - a protocol to enable bilateral derivatives on any underlying time series.
+* 2021-Present: **[Variational Research](https://variational.io)** - I founded a protocol to enable bilateral derivatives on any underlying time series.
 We're a small team backed by venture capital.
 * 2019-2021: **Genesis Trading** - I was Head of Quantitative Research for one of the largest trading firms in crypto, doing market making on linear and options markets.
 * 2017-2019: **Qu Capital** - I founded a stat arb hedge fund trading crypto.
 We raised money from various institutional investors and eventually sold it to Digital Currency Group (and its subsidiary, Genesis Trading).
 * 2014-2017: I studied Applied Mathematics at **Columbia University**, graduating with honors with a Bachelor of Science.